-In order to make the best use of stock Great Places will always seek to maximise the occupancy of a property according to these rules.
+To make the best use of stock Great Places will always seek to maximise the occupancy of a property according to these rules.
 However, there may be occasions where an allocation is made to a household who will under-occupy a property, with consideration of affordability.
-Any such decision will be at the discretion of the Neighbourhood Services Manager after discussion with the Area Services Manager but is expected to be in exceptional circumstances.
+Any such decision will be at the discretion of the Neighbourhood Services Manager after discussion with the Area Services Manager and is expected to be in exceptional circumstances.